abyrka/task-board-api/README.md

 ## 📋 Features

 - **User Management** — Create, read, update, and delete users with email uniqueness validation.
-- **Board Management** — Create boards with owner management.
+- **Board Management** — Create boards with owner and member management.
 Prevents deletion if tasks exist.
-Load user's boards.
+  - Assign members to boards
+  - Get boards where user is owner or member
 - **Task Management** — Full CRUD with status tracking (todo, in-progress, done), assignee and description fields.
 - **Advanced Task Filtering** — Filter tasks by any combination of boardId, status, title (regex), description (regex), or assignee.
 - **Mandatory Change Tracking** — All task updates require `changedByUserId` to track who made the change.